Update on our services in the current Covid-19 pandemic

 Adoption services across Wales

 Our Regional and Voluntary Adoption Agency staff are continuing to deliver their services.
-The majority of offices are now closed to the public, but staff are available via e-mail, telephone and increasingly video conferencing.
-Face-to-face visits are now only taking place in very urgent situations and these will be risk assessed, in terms of the staff, people and places visited, using current public health guidance.
+Many of the offices have re-opened, but a greater proportion of staff continue to work from home than was the case pre-pandemic.
+They continue to be available via e-mail, telephone and increasingly video conferencing.
+Face-to-face visits will resume on the basis of assessments of risk, in terms of the staff, people and places visited, using the most up to date public health guidance

 Recruitment visits and assessments